Codes of Ethics and Related Documents

 This section provides educational resources on the salient American Academy of Child and Adolescent Psychiatry (AACAP), American Medical Association (AMA) and American Psychiatric Association (APA) ethics documents.

 principles of the AMA and APA.
 AACAP does not monitor or review the ethical and professional behaviors of its members or practicing child and adolescent psychiatrists.
 All complainants are referred to the relevant state medical board and/or the APA.

 The Ethics Committee co-chairs are Dr. Gail A. Edelsohn, MD, MSPH and Dr. Maria E. de Brito McGee, MD, MS, MPH.
-If you have an ethics related question, please ask (via email) the AACAP Ethics Committee members at: firstname.lastname@example.org
+If you are an AACAP member and have an ethics related question, please ask the AACAP Ethics Committee members at the Ask Ethics page.

 Charge of the AACAP Ethics Committee